burlistic/Pixyll/_posts/2015-11-06-perth-code-dojo.md

 - Start with a brief intro explaining the concept of the dojo and the format for new arrivals and as a reminder.
 Explain the rules and ask people to be respectful and turn their phones to silent and stay off social media.

-- Provide an introduction to the chosen Kata then ask people to pair up.
+- Provide an introduction to the chosen kata then ask people to pair up.
 Give them 15 minutes to discuss and set up their environment Language of choice, IDE, test framework, etc. If there is an odd number than a group of three is fine.

 - Use the Pomodoro technique, with 25 minutes focused time on the kata and 5 minutes down time - I find this works great for paired programming and not just Codo Katas.
 Generally three Pomodoros is a nice time to spend on a kata before people begin to lose interest or you might find some people finish simple challenges.
 Ideally you want the challenge to remain unfinished for all; they can always finish or polish it after.